dannyhope/uxbrighton/pages/attendee-guide-info-2024.md

 seo: true
 art-direction: ""
 ---
+Hey Annie-Marie 👋 please can you make sure it says somewhere that the last talk ends at 6pm.

 We want you to get the most out of your visit to UX Brighton.

 Use this section to [book discounted hotels](#accommodation), find out [more about the day](#registration) and where to [eat](#refreshments) and visit.